 Mind Brain Insights, LLC is a small consulting company with a big claim: that we can add significant value to most applied neuroscience projects.
 Fields enhanced include CNS medicine — biomarkers, therapeutic targets, and clinical treatment — natural language processing, AGI, and bio-inspired robotics.
 The current focus is on neuroprosthetics and BCI technology.

-The company is based on a new cognitive neuroscience paradigm, called the MA (Memory Activation) Method.
+The company is based on a new cognitive neuroscience paradigm, called the MA (Memory Activation) Framework.
 It’s a new way to understand, and define, the human mind, and map it to the brain.
 Mind & behavior are first defined as a set of memory networks.
 These are listed, weighted, and connected.
 This set is then mapped to its (neural network) correlate in the brain: a set of functional neural network (FNN) ranges.
 The method demonstrably improves the accuracy of mind-to-brain mapping: from roughly 30% to 80%.

-To understand the brain required a clear understanding of the mind.
+To understand the brain I argue requires a clear understanding of the mind.
 Both the mind, and the memory thereof, are constructed from a person’s ongoing, everyday, most powerful and influential experience of life.
 This features perception, thought, emotion, state of arousal, goals, the self, attention, intention, and other awareness.
 Mind is continually expressed in the brain — mostly in the form of general memories.
 One’s state of mind = (mostly) an active general memory set = a set of FNN range expression (or “sparse code”).